 Professional and Graduate Studies Student Information

 Students are expected to have their student account in a paid status prior to attending the first class meeting for a semester or moving into a residence hall.
 In order to have a student account in a "paid status", students must be either paid in full for the semester, officially signed up for an approved payment plan with the Office of Student Accounts, or a completed Deferment Form with fee submitted.
-Fall bills are due August 16, 2013.
+Spring bills are due January 2, 2014.
 Students are expected to familiarize themselves with the payment due dates.

 After an internal review period, students who are registered for classes and have signed up for a residence hall room, whose student accounts are not in a paid status, by the published semester payment deadlines, will have their class schedules cancelled and their residence hall assignments cancelled for the term.
 Should these students wish to re-register for courses, they will be assessed a $100 Late Payment Fee.